 The case involves a young girl, murdered and left by a stream in the hills around Elizondo, Spain.
 Elizondo is Amaia’s home town but she is reluctant to go back there.
 It quickly becomes apparent that the murder is the work of a serial killer from that area.
 Amaia must stay even longer in the area to solve the murders.

 Amaia works with a local policeman named Jonan (Nene, as Carlos Librado).
 She quickly organizes her team with various jobs.
 She’s a good leader, generous with praise and smart about what needs to be done.

 A considerable part of The Invisible Guardian (El guardián invisible) is an exploration of Amaia’s childhood, which was traumatic and terrible.
 Her mother mistreated her horribly and tried to kill her.
 Her father took her to live with her Tía Engrasi (Itziar Aizpuru), who saved her.

 While working in Elizondo, she stays at her Tía’s place.
-Her husband David comes to join her there.
+Her husband James comes to join her there.

 Amaia’s two sisters and brothers-in-law still live in Elizondo.
 The eldest sister, Flora (Elvira Mínguez) bitterly blames Amaia for leaving and for their mother’s illness (she’s considered insane and is in a hospital).
 Flora runs the family bakery.

 Bakeries are an important factor in the crimes, because each of the dead children have a small local type of cake on their bodies when they are found.
 The family bakery brings back many memories for Amaia, some pleasant, some horrifying.

 Tía Engrasi does tarot readings and believes in a mythical forest dweller somewhat akin to the idea of a Bigfoot.
 One of the less effective subplots in The Invisible Guardian (El guardián invisible) is the idea that this forest guardian protects people in the area and has been seen near the murdered girls.